-A few cows eating a lush sward of grass on the margin at the side of the road was a sight that you would pass no heed to in the district in our childhood.
-The heard would be unconcerned and undisturbed by the cars, tractors and lorries that might have passed them – indeed it was expected that they would be grazing away there and would give a good evenings milk as a result of the free, and probably nutritious grass on which she was grazing that day.
+A few cows eating a lush sward of grass on the margin at the side of the road was a sight to which you would pay little heed in this district in our childhood.
+The herd would be unconcerned and undisturbed by the cars, tractors and lorries that might have passed them – indeed it was expected that they would be grazing away there and would give a good evenings milk as a result of the free, and probably nutritious grass on which she was grazing that day.
 It was not unusual for the farmer to drive them out on the roadway after morning milking and allow them meander all day on the roadside until it was time to bring them back for the evening milking.
 It was not always necessary to go and fetch them home, as they generally knew that it was that time of day and would return to the farm for milking themselves.
 They never went far and usually had their own few local roads where they would graze.
-All the locals knew them, some even had first names! and generally would look out for them making sure they were cared for and informing the owner, or the member of his family who might enquire about their whereabouts and where they might be found on the unusual off chance that the wandered further than usual and did not return back.
+All the locals knew them, some even had first names! and generally would look out for them making sure they were cared for and informing the owner, or the member of his family who might enquire about their whereabouts and where they might be found on the unusual off chance that they wandered further than usual and did not return back.

-it was, and still is, an offence to graze ones animals on the side of the public road.
+It was, and still is, an offence to graze ones animals on the side of the public road.
 Today it would be most dangerous to allow animals graze the roadside.
 The owners could be summoned to court and fined for allowing their animals to wander the roadside.
-In those days the local papers would be full of court case reports for animals wandering on the roads, dogs without a licence, bicycles and carts without lights, the cart with its owners name on the shafts, children missing school, after hours in the pubs, bicycles without a bell, walking on the wrong side of the road, noxious weeds and thistles growing in the land, – all major crimes of that time.
+In those days the local papers would be full of court case reports for animals wandering on the roads, dogs without a licence, bicycles and carts without lights, the cart without its owners name on the shafts, children missing school, after hours in the pubs, bicycles without a bell, walking on the wrong side of the road, noxious weeds and thistles growing in the land, – all major crimes of that time.